Question: How many items can you test in an hour?

 What you can do to prepare for an event or home consultation involving consumer goods XRF testing

-I encourage everyone who hires me for a private testing event (or who plans on bringing things to a public testing event with me or any public agency) to take some time to review the index of this blog and a few other key posts, so they have an idea of things that have already been tested – and they can focus on making the most of their time by primarily bringing things for which they cannot find examples on the blog.
+I encourage everyone who hires me for a private testing event (or who plans on bringing things to a public testing event with me or any public agency) to take some time to review the index of this website and a few other key articles, so they have an idea of things that have already been tested and can focus on making the most of their time by primarily bringing things for which they cannot find examples on the site.

 - Here’s the link to the Index.